ThingSet/thingset.github.io/_spec/1b_existing_solutions.md

 In general, SAE J1939 is based on fixed (specified) layout of the data fields in the CAN frame, depending on the PGN.

 In addition, the protocol is not designed for configuration of parameters.
 Writing parameters to a device can be achieved only by specifying special PGNs.
-In contrast to CANopen, parameters cannot be read or write by default.
+In contrast to CANopen, parameters cannot be read or written by default.

 ### XCP (Universal Measurement and Calibration Protocol)

 XCP is an established protocol for ECU (Engine Control Unit) development in the automotive industry.
-It is not limited to CAN as a low level protocol, but CAN is probably the most commonly used low level protocol.
+It is not limited to CAN as a low level interface, but CAN is probably the most commonly used lower layer.

 Measurement data and calibration parameters are accessed directly via registers in the microcontroller.
 Thus, the register values and description has to be generated during linking of the binary code.
 The register description is typically saved in a .A2L file.